 Athens-Clarke County Municipal Court is a court of “limited jurisdiction,” meaning that they do not have jury trials there.
-If you want a judge to decide your case at trial, that is called a “bench trial,” where the prosecution has the burden to prove each element of an offense beyond a reasonable doubt and a judge decides if the prosecution has met its burden.
+If you want a judge to decide your case at trial, that is called a “bench trial,” where the prosecution has the burden to prove each element of an offense beyond a reasonable doubt and the judge decides if the prosecution has met its burden.
 Sometimes a “bench trial” is a sound strategy, sometimes it is not.
 While the municipal court judge spot is vacant, Judge Hope will rotate as sitting judge there until a new judge is appointed to take his place.

-There are many times when a jury trial is the best possible option to avoid a DUI conviction on your Athens DUI case.
-Because Athens Municipal Court does not conduct jury trials, your case would need to be transferred to Athens-Clarke County State Court for trial.
+There are many times when a jury trial is the best possible option to avoid a DUI conviction in your Athens DUI case.
+Because Athens Municipal Court does not conduct jury trials, your case would need to be transferred to Athens-Clarke County State Court for a jury trial.
 Athens State Court currently has two state court judges.
-Your case will assigned to one of the two judges once your case is bound out of municipal court for jury trial.
-The current elected Athens-Clarke County Solicitor is C. R. Chisholm.
-There are assistant solicitors assigned to each of the two state court judges.
+Your case will be assigned to one of the two-state court judges once your case is bound out of municipal court for a jury trial.
+The current elected Athens-Clarke County Solicitor is William Fleenor.
+There are assistant solicitors assigned to each of the two-state court judges.
 Because each State Court judge handles their caseloads differently, it is important that your Athens DUI lawyer knows how each particular courtroom operates.
 Because we are known to contest DUI cases in Athens-Clarke County State Court, we have contested cases in both Judge Auslander and Judge Simpson’s courtrooms.
 Judge Ethelyn Simpson retired effective December 31, 2022, however, Governor Kemp appointed municipal court judge Ryan Hope to take her place.

-How our skilled Athens DUI lawyers build a successful defense in your DUI case:
+How our skilled Athens DUI lawyers build a successful defense in your Athens DUI case:

-To build a strong DUI defense in Georgia, your Athens DUI lawyer starts by meeting with you about your DUI case and learning as much as possible from you about what happened.
+To build a strong DUI defense in Georgia, your Athens DUI lawyer starts by meeting with you about your Athens DUI charges and learning as much as possible from you about what happened.
 Using this core information, our own in-house investigator can look for more evidence to help our defense by using specialized resources as needed to determine if all testing and other details of your arrest were accurate and legal.
-Our investigator gathers information, videos, 911 calls, possible surveillance videos, police reports, documents road/scene conditions and more.
-There are also times when we use the services of toxicologists, accident reconstructionists, private investigators, breath test/field sobriety experts, medical professionals, video illustrators, to name a few, to help build a solid DUI defense in your case.
+Our investigator gathers information, videos, 911 calls, possible surveillance videos, police reports, documents of road/scene conditions, and more.
+There are also times when we use the services of toxicologists, accident reconstructionists, private investigators, breath test/field sobriety experts, medical professionals, and video illustrators, to name a few, to help build a solid defense in your Athens DUI case.
 Our Athens DUI lawyers then analyze your case starting with whether the initial stop or reason why the police were involved was legal.
 We also look for suppression issues with the admissibility of field sobriety tests or state chemical tests (breath, blood, or urine tests).
-Our DUI attorneys meeting as a group then develop strategies in how to best conduct the license suspension hearings, preliminary/committal hearings, motion hearings, and trial.
-Our team approach is an effective way to ensure we are prepared to defend your Athens DUI.
-All of our lawyers are involved in your case.
-Our DUI defense lawyers have regular meetings on all of our cases, so the lead DUI lawyer can get as much input as possible in developing a winning strategy in your Athens DUI case.
+Our Athens DUI attorneys meet as a group and then develop strategies on how to best conduct the license suspension hearings, preliminary/committal hearings, motion hearings, and trial.
+Our team approach is an effective way to ensure we are prepared to defend your Athens DUI charges.
+All of our DUI lawyers are involved in your case.
+Our Athens DUI defense lawyers have regular meetings on all of our cases, so the lead DUI lawyer can get as much input as possible in developing a winning strategy in your Athens DUI case.

-Can I just enter a guilty plea myself and avoid hiring a DUI defense lawyer?
+Can I just enter a guilty plea myself and avoid hiring an Athens DUI defense lawyer?

 - You can put your driving privileges in jeopardy if you simply go to court and enter a guilty plea by yourself.
 If you have been arrested by an Athens DUI officer, Georgia State Patrol, or any Georgia police officer, you should have been served notice of an administrative license suspension action.
 If you enter a guilty plea without properly addressing the license suspension action, you will not be able to get a limited permit (if you are eligible to get one at all) until and unless the license suspension action is conducted properly.

-- If your license is suspended for refusing the State’s chemical test from losing a license suspension hearing or failing to submit a request for a hearing within 10 business days from the date of your arrest, your Georgia driver’s license or driving privileges will be suspended for a year with NO PERMIT.
-Properly coordinating and handling the criminal case and the license suspension action can improve your chances of being able to drive.
+- If your license is suspended for refusing the State’s chemical test from losing a license suspension hearing or failing to address a license suspension action within 30 days from the date of your arrest, your Georgia driver’s license or driving privileges will be suspended for a year with NO PERMIT.
+Properly coordinating and handling the Athens DUI criminal case and the license suspension action can improve your chances of being able to drive.

 - Other charges in addition to your Athens DUI charge may be more serious and carry more punishment than the Athens DUI charge itself.

-- Sometime the prosecutor gives a bad plea offer.
-Even if you decide not to contest your case, an experienced DUI attorney who is familiar with Athens Municipal Court as well as Athens-Clarke County State Court or Superior Court can assess a plea offer to determine if it is worth taking or moving your case to state court, or you may decide to take your case to trial.
+- Sometimes the prosecutor gives a bad plea offer.
+Even if you decide not to contest your case, an experienced Athens DUI attorney who is familiar with Athens Municipal Court, as well as Athens-Clarke County State Court or Superior Court, can assess a plea offer to determine if it is worth taking or moving your case to state court, or you may decide to take your Athens DUI case to trial.